explicitcontextualunderstanding/audiobook/audiobook-plan.md

 # Use python3 explicitly
 python3 /usr/local/bin/utils/test_csm.py /models/sesame-csm-1b
 # Note: If you encounter an error like:
-# ModuleNotFoundError: No module named 'moshi', 'triton', or 'torchao'
+# ModuleNotFoundError: No module named 'moshi' or 'triton'
 # This indicates the dependency failed to install correctly.
 Check build logs.
-# Build-time import errors related to conflicts between these packages
-# should ideally be caught during the 'docker build' step.
+# If you encounter runtime errors mentioning 'triton' or 'torchao' incompatibilities,
+# it confirms the risk mentioned in the "Accepted Risk" section above.
+Further
+# investigation into compatible versions or alternative base images would be needed.

 # Generate an audiobook using Sesame (inside container)
 # Use python3 explicitly